Inside the black box: Neural network-based real-time prediction of US recessions: Data

 \section{Data}

-Prior studies in business cycle forecasting often rely on macroeconomic indicators, which are subject to revisions after their initial estimates. \citet{stark2002} demonstrate that the accuracy of forecasts is influenced by using the most up-to-date data instead of real-time data.
+Prior studies in business cycle forecasting often rely on macroeconomic indicators, subject to revisions after initial estimates. \citet{stark2002} demonstrate that the accuracy of forecasts is influenced by using the most up-to-date data instead of real-time data.
 Therefore, when comparing forecasts from new models to benchmark forecasts, it is crucial to ensure that the comparisons are based on real-time data.
-In my research, the focus is primarily on assessing the real-time predictability of the Great Recession and the Covid-19 recession in the United States.
-This necessitates working with real-time data since the information that is available in hindsight was not accessible prior to the recessions.
-To evaluate the predictability of the recessions, I utilize the same data that actually was available to real-time forecasters for out-of-sample forecasting.
+My research focuses primarily on assessing the real-time predictability of neural network models for the Great Recession and the COVID-19 recession in the United States.
+This necessitates working with real-time data since the information available in hindsight was inaccessible before the recession.
+To evaluate the predictability of the recessions, I utilized the same data available to real-time forecasters for out-of-sample forecasting.

 The dataset employed for prediction consists of 194 real-time vintages of macroeconomic and financial market variables, covering the period from February 1967 to October 2021.
-The out-of-sample forecasting commences in November 2006, utilizing the real-time vintage of data.
-Taking into account previous studies like \citet{vrontos2021} and the availability of real-time data, a set of 25 predictors is chosen.
+The out-of-sample period begins in November 2006.
+Considering previous studies and real-time data availability, a set of 25 predictors is chosen.
 A detailed list with descriptions of these variables can be found in Table 1.

-The selected predictors cover a wide range of categories, including output, income, prices, the labor market, the housing market, money and credit, and the financial market.
+The selected predictors cover various categories: output, income, prices, labor, housing, money and credit, and financial markets.
 The data frequency varies from daily to quarterly.
-To facilitate model estimation, higher frequency data is aggregated into monthly data using the mean.
-Quarterly frequency variables are transformed into monthly equivalents using natural cubic spline interpolation, following the methodology outlined in \citet{vrontos2021}.
+Higher frequency data is aggregated into monthly data using the mean.
+Quarterly frequency variables are transformed into monthly equivalents using natural cubic spline interpolation.
 Specifically, at each month, all available data up to that point are used to calculate the interpolating cubic spline.
-This spline curve is then utilized to generate monthly frequency data points between the given data points.
+This spline curve is then utilized to generate data of monthly frequency that lie on the curve between the quarterly data points.